api.video Android Player

 - Go to API Reference -> Videos -> List all videos

-- Copy the "videoId" value of one of elements of the response in the right section.
+- Copy the "videoId" value of one of elements of the API response.

 Alternatively, you can find your video Id in the video details of your dashboard.